etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/attention.md

 **Self-attention** is a mechanism found in modern machine learning models which deal with sequential data (most notably, [[transformers]]).
 It essentially includes all of the surrounding contextual data in the sequence and reweighs their importance on the current time step.

 ### QKV
-Self-attention is most commonly implemented as **scaled dot-product attention**, which is what's used in transformers.
+Self-attention is most commonly implemented as **scaled dot-product attention**, which is what's used in [[transformers]].
 This is done using the QKV procedure, which is meant to formulate the problem as a [[search problems|search problem]].
+The goal is, for some input **query**, to find the **keys** which are most similar to it.
+These keys map to **values**, which encode the "answer" or information requested by the query.
+We take the weighted average of values by the similarity of their key to the vector.

 Self-attention utilizes three weight matrices, referred to as $W_Q$, $W_K$, $W_V$, which are adjusted as model parameters during training.
 These matrices serve to project the input embeddings into query, key, and value components of the sequence, respectively.